Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Hyperparameter Sensitivity Analysis

 \subsection{Size of Prototype Banks}

 The sizes of the Common Pattern Bank $\mathcal{B}_c$ and Rare Pattern Bank $\mathcal{B}_r$ determine the representational capacity and specialization degree of our Dual‑Prototype Bank.
 To analyze their impact, we set $\mathcal{B}_c \in \{32, 64, 128, 256\}$ and $\mathcal{B}_r \in \{8, 12, 24, 32\}$ respectively on the Weather and ETTh2 dataset.
-As shown in \cref{layers}, the results remain stable across a broad range of sizes, indicating that DPAD is not highly sensitive to the size of prototype banks.
-Extremely small banks may limit the ability to capture pattern diversity, while very large banks offer no further gain and may slightly degrade performance due to increased optimization difficulty.
-The above observation confirms that DPAD is robust across various cases without requiring delicate tuning.
+As shown in Figure \ref{layers}, forecasting performance remains stable across a broad range of sizes, indicating that DPAD is not highly sensitive to the size of prototype banks.
+A very small common bank may provide insufficient coverage of prevalent temporal dynamics, whereas a very small rare bank may limit the representation of infrequent variations.
+Conversely, excessively large banks provide no further gain and may increase optimization difficulty and prototype redundancy.
+The above observation confirms that DPAD can maintain effective role specialization and pattern coverage without requiring delicate tuning of the bank sizes.